Simulcasting: Stream to Facebook Live and YouTube Live at the Same TimeJuly 30, 2018

 - We’re the experts.
 For over 10 years, Wowza has been the industry leader in streaming anywhere, to any device—and simulcast technology is simply the latest extension of that market leadership.
 Wowza products and services have perfected multi-destination streaming through Stream Target functionality, so you know it will work the first time and every time.

 - Global technical support.
-Whether you’re streaming with Wowza Streaming Engine, Wowza Streaming Cloud or the Wowza ClearCaster appliance, we’ve got you covered with 24/7 technical support, wherever you are in the world.
+Whether you’re streaming with Wowza Streaming Engine or Wowza Streaming Cloud, we’ve got you covered with 24/7 technical support, wherever you are in the world.

 - Fully customizable streaming.
 You can tailor Wowza streaming technology to suit your specific need and use case.
 In fact, many of our customers depend on Wowza to support their own commercial simulcast offering.
 Wowza empowers the developer, the broadcaster and the entrepreneur by providing a simulcasting toolset for any use case, large or small.